jd-13/ML-Adult-Census/README.md

 This notebook uses US census information to attempt to predict whether an individual earns more or less than $50k.

+The final model achieves an accuracy of 86.7% on the test data set.

 The data used can be found here: https://www.kaggle.com/uciml/adult-census-income

 ### Overview